-John Cena and Nikki Bella Spotted Together After They Called Off Their Engagement
+John Cena And Nikki Bella Spotted Together After They Called Off Their Engagement

 John Cena and Nikki Bella have been seen together despite reports of the end of their engagement.
-According to Us Weekly, the two wrestling superstars were recently spotted walking together in the Mission Hills neighborhood of San Diego, about a month after their reported “split.”
+According to Us Weekly, the two wrestling superstars were recently spotted walking together in the Mission Hills neighborhood of San Diego about a month after their reported “split.”
 Cena was wearing a red T-shirt with black shorts and Nikki wore gray sweats and a red beanie, Us Weekly reports.

-The news of a potential reunion between John and Nikki comes after Cena made comments about their relationship on the Today Show.
+The news of a potential reunion between John and Nikki comes after Cena made comments about their relationship on the Today show.

 “I still love Nicole, I would love to marry Nicole, I still would love to have a family with Nicole,” he said during the interview.
 “It was an unfortunate set of circumstances where our relationship ended.”